salman3758/operating_systems_lab/Lab-4/Readme.md

 The compiled files are also provided.
 <br><br>
 # 4.24
-Value of Pi is calculated using the monte carlo technique, which involoves randomization.
+Value of Pi is calculated using the monte carlo technique, which involves randomization.
 Threads are used for the implementation of algorithm.
 <br><br>
 <br><br>
 # 4.27